 One of Cannon’s first notable captures was the arrest of the notorious African Creek outlaw Captain Willie, who had murdered Oklahoma City U.S. Deputy Marshal George Thornton in 1891.

-Rufe was riding with fellow U.S. Deputy Marshal Ike Rogers in January 1893, when they encountered Jesse Jackson, Henry Starr and George “Slaughter Kid” Newcomb near Bartlesville, Oklahoma.
-The outlaws resisted arrest and in no time, a gun battle ensued, in which more than 100 rounds were fired.
+Rufe was riding with fellow U.S. Deputy Marshal Ike Rogers in January 1893 when they encountered Jesse Jackson, Henry Starr, and George “Slaughter Kid” Newcomb near Bartlesville, Oklahoma.
+The outlaws resisted arrest, and a gun battle ensued in no time, in which more than 100 rounds were fired.
 Cannon shot Jesse Jackson in the side and right arm.
-The wounded Jackson surrendered but Henry Starr and George Newcomb escaped.
+The wounded Jackson surrendered, but Henry Starr and George Newcomb escaped.